ferranfg/mpl-publisher/readme.txt

 = Other Plugins Compatibility =

 We believe in WordPress as the tool for creating the web and, for this reason, MPL-Publisher is compatible with other plugin's custom post types.
-This will allow you to create books, ebooks and audiobooks without changing your current tools.
+This will allow you to create books, ebooks, flipbooks, and audiobooks without changing your current tools.

 Some of these plugins have been tested by ourselves and guarantee proper compatibility.
 This list includes: